omgnetwork/honted/docs/tendermint_blockchain_design.md

 To illustrate that, in `honted` ABCI app's state one will have entries like (exact structure pending):
   - `balance/<token>/<public address>` - normal spendable balance of `public address`
   - `feepot/<token>/<epoch>/<public address>` - balance spendable after `epoch` has ended.
-  That epoch should be the epoch that begins at least after the current one, i.e. each validator earn fees that will be spendable after at least one full epoch.
+  That epoch should be the epoch that begins at least after the current one, i.e. each validator earns fees that will be spendable after at least one full epoch.

 Every fee is split and credited to fee pots according to:
   - **`proposer share`** - to proposer's fee pot
   - **`validator share`** (` == 100% - proposer share`) - to all (non-slashed) validators, proportionate to validators' powers

-Whenever a validator is soft-slashed, all its fee pots are zeroed, the fees accumulated are redistributed to other validators (TODO: how exactly).
+Whenever a validator is soft-slashed, all its fee pots are zeroed, the fees accumulated are redistributed to other validators (TODO: how exactly?).

+Some portion of the accumulated and slashed fees should be burnt or distributed to someone different than validators.
+This is required to make the overall result from soft-slashing a "negative outcome gain", i.e. validators cannot collude to attempt to cheat for free.

 It is expected that all validators will pay out their fee pots to regular accounts periodically to minimize risk.

+There should be a possibility of setting fee equal to zero and specifying no (nil) token to pay fee in, for any transaction.
+This is required to allow to create the first token in a valid transaction.

 ## Soft-slashing conditions

 TODO: this is grossly under-specified.
-Need answers from Tendermint team
+Need answers from Tendermint team, see relevant task

 As mentioned before, the effect of every correct soft-slashing is twofold:
   - removal from the validator set